vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/Level1_creation_EN.md

-## Creating a level1.json file for a number of clubs
+## Creating a level1.json file for a Fotobond region

-This step-by-step guide describes how to create a list of clubs, for example for clubs in a geographic region.
+This step-by-step guide describes how to create a list of clubs, for example for a region ("Afdeling") of the Dutch photography federation (Fotobond).
 The resulting file is intended to be read automatically by [Photo Club Hub](https://github.com/vdhamer/Photo-Club-Hub) and [Photo Club Hub HTML](https://github.com/vdhamer/Photo-Club-Hub-HTML).
 This is why there are requirements regarding the format ("Level 1" JSON).
 Separate instructions exist for adding lists of _club members_ ("Level 2" JSON).
-Level 2 data can be provided at a later time.
+Level 2 can be provided at a later time.

 > 🕚 Creating a Level 1 file with one or two clubs for the very first time will probably take about 1 hour.
 > That time is needed to understand the approach and to figure out how to work with the required software.
 > After that, adding and adjusting the data will only take minutes per club.

-1. Make a local copy of the [TemplateMin.level1.json](https://github.com/vdhamer/Photo-Club-Hub/blob/main/JSON/TemplateMin.level1.json) ("Min") and    [TemplateMax.level1.json](https://github.com/vdhamer/Photo-Club-Hub/blob/main/JSON/TemplateMax.level1.json) ("Max") example files.
+1. If you wish, make a local copy of the [TemplateMin.level1.json](https://github.com/vdhamer/Photo-Club-Hub/blob/main/JSON/TemplateMin.level1.json) ("Min") and    [TemplateMax.level1.json](https://github.com/vdhamer/Photo-Club-Hub/blob/main/JSON/TemplateMax.level1.json) ("Max") example files.
    _Min_ contains the smallest possible example. _Max_ is an example with almost all available options.
-   Follow the Min and Max links to get a small "Download raw file" button on the top right.
+Following the Min and Max links gives a "download" icon at the top right.

-3. Make a **copy** of the [Max](https://github.com/vdhamer/Photo-Club-Hub/blob/main/JSON/TemplateMax.level1.json) file and give it a suitable file name:
+2. Make a **copy** of the [Max](https://github.com/vdhamer/Photo-Club-Hub/blob/main/JSON/TemplateMax.level1.json) file and give it a suitable file name:
-   - For, say, Belium you could choose `be.level1.json`.
-The partitioning over files can be adapted later (e.g. to split Belgium up into regions, if needed).
+   - For Afdeling #3 (Drenthe - Vechtdal) you could choose `clubsNL03.level1.json`.

    </br>

    > Tip: If you prefer, you can also start from the [Min](https://github.com/vdhamer/Photo-Club-Hub/blob/main/JSON/TemplateMin.level1.json) file instead of Max.
    > The [Min](https://github.com/vdhamer/Photo-Club-Hub/blob/main/JSON/TemplateMin.level1.json) file
    > shows what it looks like when almost all optional fields are missing.
-   > This means that you have to add any extra fields yourself, for example by copying those lines from Max.
+   > This means that you have to add any extra fields you want to fill in yourself, for example by copying those lines from Max.
-   > When extending the format, mistakes can easily occur if you copy a bit too much or too little.
-   > Or by adding the extra field in a wrong location (JSON as a format is notoriously picky about punctuation like commas and brackets).
+   > In principle, mistakes can be made during this copying, by taking over slightly too much or too little.
+Or by adding the extra data in the wrong place.
-   > Don't worry: that will be fixed in step 7 where the file is fixed for technical correctness.
+   > That is not a big deal, though: step 7 explains how you can check the file.
+The JSON format is simply picky about brackets and commas.

-4. Adjust the naming for each **club**: `town`, `fullName`, and `nickName`:
+3. Adjust the naming for each **club**: `town`, `fullName`, and `nickName`:
     > Tip: to edit the file, use for example [JSON Editor Online](https://jsoneditoronline.org).
     > That program is specifically designed to create and check so-called "JSON" text files.
     > As an alternative you can use a bare-bones editor such as [Windows NotePad](https://en.wikipedia.org/wiki/Notepad), [NotePad++](https://en.wikipedia.org/wiki/Notepad%2B%2B) or [Sublime Text](https://en.wikipedia.org/wiki/Sublime_Text).
-    Microsoft Word or Apple Pages are unsuited for this because they much fancier file formats (.docx and .pages) that won't work here.
+    Microsoft Word or Apple Pages are unsuitable because they inherently use their own file format (.docx and .pages).

     - For the short name, `nickName`, we use a kind of convention such as `fcDenDungen` (for "Fotoclub Den Dungen") or `fgWaalre` (for "Fotogroep Waalre").
-    This nickname is mainly used for Level 2 file names and for parts of web addresses.
+    This nickname is mainly used for Level 2 file names and for web addresses.
-    In the Netherlands the majority of the clubs have names starting with _Fotogroep_ or _Fotoclub_, so these get abbreviated.
-    Those won't work work in most of the world (we were never much of an empire), but you may want to come up with something similar for say Sweden.
-    The software itself is not aware of these conventions (but please avoid any spaces or punctuation in the nickname).

-5. Adjust the location of the club (`coordinates`):
+4. Adjust the location of the club (`coordinates`):
     - The coordinates are used to indicate the nominal location of a club on maps.
 This lets you discover clubs nearby.
 The app does _not_ work with a traditional street address.
     - For the Netherlands the coordinates will look like e.g. 51.12345 and 5.67890.
 So with a dot instead of a comma.
 And values are around 52 and 5.
-    - You can read the coordinates from [maps.google.com](https:/maps.google.com) by right-clicking the chosen address with your mouse.
+    - You can read the coordinates from [maps.google.com](https://maps.google.com) by right-clicking the chosen address with your mouse.
     - We normally choose the location where the club meets or exhibits.
 If that is undesirable, you can choose a well-known square, station or monument nearby.
 As an alternative you can use fewer digits after the decimal point.
 This introduces a less precise location that may be e.g. a kilometer away.
     - If you accidentally leave out `coordinates`, the club is shown at coordinates 0, 0.
 That is in the middle of the sea near West Africa.
 You will then see a map in the app with nothing but blue ocean on the equator west of Africa.